 - Zhidao: Baidu’s answer to Quora/Yahoo Answers

 Unlike Google, Baidu prioritizes its own websites.
 So, instead of ranking external sites that feature particular keywords, Baidu prefers to send users to websites it already owns.
-This, too, can make it very tricky to organically rank on Baidu.
+This, too, can make it very tricky to get high Baidu rankings for your content organically.

 Don’t worry, though, there are ways around these problems — but, for now, let’s stick to unpacking the basics.